Avianca’s LifeMiles is one of the best points programs that many people don’t know about.

-Below is the LifeMiles upgrade award chart for one-way travel.
+Here is a downloadable PDF of the award chart for one-way travel.

-To upgrade, you need to have a cash ticket in a certain fare class, which is usually typically the more expensive tickets designed for business travelers.
+To upgrade, you need to have a cash ticket in a certain fare class, which is usually typically the more expensive ticket designed for business travelers.

 You can when the airlines’ schedule opens up except for ANA (56 days) and Air New Zealand (28 days)